Bluetooth: Peripheral HIDS mouse

-After programming the sample to your board, you can test it either by connecting the board as a mouse device to a Microsoft Windows computer or by connecting to it with the Bluetooth Low Energy app of the nRF Connect for Desktop.
+After programming the sample to your development kit, you can test it either by connecting the development kit as a mouse device to a Microsoft Windows computer or by connecting to it with the Bluetooth Low Energy app of the nRF Connect for Desktop.

 Testing with a Microsoft Windows computer